 Articles on Governance and Leadership in Purpose Driven Organisations.

-Diversity in the Boardroom
+The Role of Newbies in the Boardroom

 Not-for-profit organisations are increasingly looking for a younger presence in the boardroom for the digital skill sets and perspective they can bring to emerging areas of board oversight, including strategy, digital marketing and online fundraising.
 Changing a board’s demographics and traditions comes with risks as less experienced directors often require more training and resources early in their tenure to better understand and fill their roles.
 Often boards pair new members with experienced directors who serve as coaches during the transition.